-Have you ever noticed how the path of a roller coaster, the trajectory of a football, or the economic trend predictions follow a certain pattern, that is the power of polynomials.
+Have you ever noticed how the path of a roller coaster, the trajectory of a football, or economic trend predictions follow a certain pattern?
+That is the power of polynomials.
 Polynomials are not just some algebraic expression; they are one of the main pillars of mathematics.
 According to the latest syllabus, this chapter covers the basic concepts of polynomials, including the degree of Polynomials, Zeroes of a Polynomial, the Geometrical Meaning of the Zeroes of a Polynomial, and the Relationship between Zeroes and Coefficients of a Polynomial.
-Understanding these concepts will make students more efficient in solving problems involving polynomials and will also build a strong foundation for advanced polynomial concepts.
+Understanding these concepts will enable students to solve problems involving polynomials more efficiently and build a strong foundation for advanced polynomial concepts.
 NCERT Solutions for Class 10 can help the students immensely.

 This Story also Contains

-This NCERT Solutions for class 10 Maths article about Polynomials is designed by our experienced subject experts at Careers360 to offer a systematic and structured approach to these important concepts.
+This NCERT Solutions for class 10 Maths article about Polynomials is designed by our experienced subject experts at Careers360 to offer a systematic and structured approach to master polynomials in detail.
 These solutions also help students prepare well for exams and gain knowledge about the various natural processes occurring around them through a series of solved questions provided in the NCERT textbook exercises.
 It covers questions from all the topics and will help you improve your speed and accuracy.
 Many toppers rely on NCERT Solutions since they are designed as per the latest syllabus.
 Get all solved exercises, full syllabus notes, and a free PDF from the NCERT article.

 Answer: The number of zeroes of p(x) is one as the curve intersects the x-axis only once.